argoproj/argo-workflows/docs/templates.md

 * [Steps](https://raw.githubusercontent.com/argoproj/argo-workflows/master/examples/steps-inline-workflow.yaml)

 !!!
 Warning
     You can only inline once.
-Inlining a DAG within a DAG will not work.
+Inline a DAG within a DAG will not work.